jrhughes90/Fingerprint-Auth0-marketplace/pre-user-registration-action/installation_guide.md

 };
 ```

-See [Use cases](https://fingerprint.com/use-cases/) to explore different ways of preventing fraud and streamlining user experiences with Fingerprint Pro.
+The above action code is just an example of how Fingerprint can prevent promo abuse or synthetic account creation at sign-up.
+See [Use cases](https://fingerprint.com/use-cases/) to explore different ways of preventing fraud and streamlining user experiences with Fingerprint.

 Troubleshooting
 ---------------